zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [APZ 195.3] (#apz195 .3) {#apz195 .3.ref .apz} "People's Hazards
 Whether 'any' is suppressed or suppressed any hazards Do, what to do.
-“Leisure Brigade” is a relaxing, very in the distant rock or in the forest or river or in the drainage or There is no seasam anywhere, and not beyond human limits.
+"Leisure Brigade" is a relaxing, very in the distant rock or in the forest or river or in the drainage or There is no seasam anywhere, and not beyond human limits.
 In the brigade.